Arima-Su/Alice/README.md

-# Alice-v.3.2
+# Alice
 A simple Minecraft server UI to make creating and hosting Minecraft servers less intimidating.
 Historically known as the "Server Package", except it's way better.

 # Features:
-- Built-in version templates for easy creation of new modpack servers.
 - Support for discord server status notification.
-[READ SETUP]
+[READ SETUP] (Currently unavailable)
 - Support for in-game discord music control.
-[READ SETUP]
+[READ SETUP] (Currently unavailable)

 # Setup:
 - For all the features to work, you will need to provide a Discord webhook URL in the webhook.txt file included in the .zip file.